-The new iPhone SE is an exciting phone in a lot of ways, offering a compact 4.7-inch screen (ideal for those who don’t want a big phone), top-end power, a great single-lens camera, and coming in at what’s by Apple’s standards a very low price.
+The iPhone SE (2022) is an exciting phone in a lot of ways, offering a compact 4.7-inch screen (ideal for those who don’t want a big phone), top-end power, a great single-lens camera, and coming in at what’s by Apple’s standards a very low price.
 So there’s a lot to recommend about it.

-Does the new iPhone SE support 5G?
+Does the iPhone SE (2022) support 5G?

-Do any iPhones have 5G?
+Do any other iPhones have 5G?

-When will Apple launch a 5G iPhone?
+When did Apple launch a 5G-compatible iPhone SE?